Height: Usually about 75 feet, but it reaches 100 feet or more in mature forests

 Black walnut leaves are about 12 to 24 inches long and adorned with 15 to 23 toothed leaflets.
-The terminal leaflet (the one at the end of the leaf) may be present, but it is most commonly absent, which gives them a relatively distinct look and makes it easier to distinguish them from the leaves of pecan trees (Carya illinoisnensis).
+The terminal leaflet (the one at the end of the leaf) may be present, but it is most commonly absent.
+This gives the leaves a relatively distinct look and makes it easier to distinguish them from the leaves of pecan trees (Carya illinoisnensis).

 The Black Walnut: Additional Information

 Going nuts for more information about this tree?

 Allow me to make amends with some top-notch sources for black walnut tree info:

 - U.S. Forest Service: A comprehensive guide to the species that covers everything from growth habits to ecology to fire susceptibility.